In this section:

 You’ll also have tests to check your mental and emotional health.
 The transplant team must be sure you’re prepared to care for a transplanted kidney.
 You’ll need to be able to understand and follow a schedule for taking the medicines you need after surgery.

 In a process called cross-matching, the transplant team tests the donor’s blood against your blood to help predict whether your body’s immune system will accept or reject the new kidney.
+A kidney from a relative is more likely to be a better tissue match than a kidney from someone who is not related to you.

 If a family member or friend wants to donate a kidney and is a good match, that person will need a health exam to make sure he or she is healthy enough to be a donor.
 If you have a living donor, you don’t need to be on a waiting list for a kidney and can schedule the surgery when it’s best for you, your donor, and your surgeon.